 3.)
 Or, most likely, you’ll browse using the Doba catalog.

 You can then prioritize what comes first in the results from the dropdown box next to “sort by.”
-This gives you a lot of opportunity to customize your search.
+This gives you a lot of opportunities to customize your search.

 Something else Doba allows you to do is build your own inventory of products that are of interest to you.
 When you first arrive on the site, there’s a tutorial video to walk you through it: